dustin146/it-infrastructure-optimization/README.md

 ## 🎯 The Challenge

-Our 8-person medical practice was facing:
+Our 8-person medical billing company was facing:
 - **High IT costs**: $1,463/year for basic file storage and website hosting
 - **Compliance issues**: Shared Dropbox logins
 - **Security risks**: No individual user accountability or audit trails